A Singer's Story: Kitt Reuter-Foss

 The Madison-based opera singer had known something was not right with her internationally renowned voice for many years: Her vocal range was off by at least an octave, and her mezzo-soprano voice was making unhealthy sounds when she tried to practice, teach or perform.

 She was taking medicine to control the allergies she thought were causing her problems, but the feeling remained.
 In 1997, she began experiencing acid reflux, further irritating her vocal cords.

 "I was thinking, I have to hang this up," says Reuter-Foss.
 "But it's taboo to talk about these issues in the circles in which I run.
 The assumption is that you've done this to yourself through bad technique.
 You can't walk up to a conductor and say, 'Something's wrong with my voice.'"

 Fortunately for Reuter-Foss - and her legions of fans - she was able to discuss her problem with the doctors and voice specialists at UW Hospital and Clinics' voice and voice disorder research program.
-In a very real sense, a team led by Diane Bless, PhD, and Charles Ford, MD, chairman of the UW Medical School's division of otolaryngology-head and neck surgery, prevented one of Madison's most distinctive voices from falling silent forever.
+In a very real sense, a team led by Diane Bless, PhD, and Charles Ford, MD, then chairman of the UW Medical School's division of otolaryngology-head and neck surgery, prevented one of Madison's most distinctive voices from falling silent forever.

 They began with a complete evaluation.

 "In situations like Kitt's, you need to address the underlying problems, the behavioral things the patient is doing that are causing the problems," says Ford.